-If the PE fund managers were to exit the underlying investments in Investee Companies during a period of declining asset valuations or deal activities, they may not be able to sell those investments at the same attractive valuations and/or acquisition multiples as they might have received in a more buoyant market.
-In such a case, or in the case where the timing of exiting PE investments is delayed by PE fund managers, the Portfolio PE Funds will receive lower level of cash flows which will lead to a consequent decline in distributions to the Asset-Owning Companies from their Fund Investments.
+The performance of the Asset-Owning Company could be adversely affected in a macro-economic environment which is not favourable to PE fund managers and/or PE asset valuations.
+If the PE fund managers were to exit the underlying investments in Investee Companies during a period of declining asset valuations or deal activity, they may not be able to sell those investments at the same attractive valuations and/or acquisition multiples as they might have received in a more buoyant market.
+In such a case, the Portfolio PE Funds will receive lower level of cash flows which will lead to a consequent decline in distributions to the Asset-Owning Company from its Fund Investments.